hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_red__7cafff65-093a-4d22-8342-3a045b62f2f6-0_1.content.md

 ## Our Wallpaper

-Our featured wallpaper depicts a group of AInauts standing on the surface of Mars, with towering dust storms raging in the distance.
+Our featured wallpaper depicts a group of Ainautes standing on the surface of Mars, with towering dust storms raging in the distance.
 This breathtaking image captures the stark beauty of the Red Planet and the challenges that come with exploring it.

 ## User Stories